 - Registers each service name as a DNS hostname on that network

-This means your web container can reach db and cache simply by using those names as hostnames — no IP addresses, no manual network creation, no port mapping between containers.
+Your web container can reach db and cache by using those names as hostnames.
+No IP addresses, no manual network creation, no port mapping between containers.

-# settings.py — just use the service name as the host
+# settings.py — use service names directly as hostnames

 DATABASES = {